Kensal Green: Open space and public realm

-Emslie Horniman’s Pleasance Park located on Bosworth Road contains tennis courts, five-a-side football pitches and children's playground.
+Emslie Horniman's Pleasance Park located on Bosworth Road contains tennis courts, five-a-side football pitches and children's playground.
 Queens Park features tennis courts, golf, a petting zoo and an extensive children's playground.

 King Edwards Vll park is within walking distance.

-Brent Council announced planned improvements to the public realm in 2019.
-The aim is to enhance the pedestrian experience and reduce traffic.
+Brent Council announced planned improvements to the public realm in 2019 to enhance the pedestrian experience and reduce traffic.
 The changes include new cycle lanes, various measures to reduce congestion and an improved public realm with new pavements, carriageway resurfacing, community greening schemes and pocket gardens.

 Transport

-Kensal Green station (Transport for London Travelcard Zone 2) on the Bakerloo line is about 20 minutes from Oxford Circus and the West End.
+Kensal Green station (London fare zone 2) on the Bakerloo line is about 20 minutes from Oxford Circus and the West End.
 National Rail London Overground services also operate to London Euston, a journey that takes around 15 minutes.
 Trains also go to Watford Junction.

-London Overground's North London Line services also operate out of Kensal Rise railway station (Transport for London Travelcard Zone 2) and provides regular services to Richmond in the west, Stratford in the east, and Clapham Junction in the south.
+London Overground's North London Line services also operate out of Kensal Rise railway station (London fare zone 2) and provides regular services to Richmond in the west, Stratford in the east, and Clapham Junction in the south.

 Extensive bus services also run from the area, including routes 18 (Sudbury - Euston), 6 (Willesden Bus Garage - Aldwych), 52 (Willesden Bus Garage - Victoria station via Notting Hill and Kensington) and 452 (Kensal Rise - Vauxhall).

-Kensal Green is located on the Paddington Arm of the Grand Union Canal (which passes by Kensal Green Cemetery) making it possible to go to Little Venice, the Paddington Basin, Paddington Station and Regents Canal.
+Kensal Green is located on the Paddington Arm of the Grand Union Canal (which passes by Kensal Green Cemetery) making it possible to walk and cycle along the canal to Little Venice, the Paddington Basin, Paddington Station and Regents Canal.

 In 2020 the Government gave final approval to the High Speed 2 (HS2) train link running from London to Birmingham.
 This will bring a major HS2 and Crossrail interchange station at Old Oak Common, within walking distance from Kensal Green.
-It is expected to open in 2026 and will provide high-speed rail across London and to the Midlands and the North, as well as direct connectivity with the Heathrow Express airport rail link and trains to Wales and the West of England.
+It is expected to open in 2026 and will provide high-speed rail across London and to the Midlands, as well as direct connectivity with the Heathrow Express airport rail link and trains to Wales and the West of England.
 It will be the largest new railway station ever built in the UK.